AhmedRaoofuddin/RAG_Application/corpus/03_guardrails_documentation.md

-# Fortes Eduction Guardrails System
+# Fortes Education Guardrails System

 ## Overview

-The guardrails system in Fortes Eduction provides multiple layers of protection and quality assurance for the RAG Q&A pipeline.
+The guardrails system in Fortes Education provides multiple layers of protection and quality assurance for the RAG Q&A pipeline.

 ## Guardrail Types